ahdshaheer/Excel-Sales-and-Finance-Analytics/README.md

-# Sales and Finance Analytics Using Excel
+# Sales and Finance Analytics
 ## About the Company :

 - AtliQ Hardware is a global supplier specializing in electronic hardware products such as keyboards, mice, printers, and more.